Meet Our Leadership Team

 - Dave Rumbold (Chair)

 - Amy Power

 - Colin Brenneis

-- Ensuring an unbroken chain of accountability from the shareholder to corporate performance
+- Ensure an unbroken chain of accountability from the Shareholder to corporate performance

 - Define corporate expectations and ensure that HomeEd’s business plan reflects the City of Edmonton’s housing priorities

 - Assure organizational performance through its Chief Executive Officer